-Assuming that Congress will authorize more PPP funding (which is expected), this alert provides an update on the PPP based upon the current rules and guidance issued by the U.S. Department of the Treasury and the SBA, including: (1) the interim final rule released on April 2, 2020 regarding the implementation of the PPP (the "First Interim Final Rule"); (2) SBA's associated guidance on applicable affiliation rules dated April 3, 2020; (3) the interim final rule released on April 14, 2020 that supplements the First Interim Final Rule"); and (4) the U.S. Department of the Treasury's Frequently Asked Questions Memorandum, updated as of April 15, 2020 (the "Treasury FAQ"), which provides additional guidance and information to address borrower and lender questions concerning the PPP.
+Provided below is an update on the PPP based upon the current rules and guidance issued by Treasury and the SBA, including:

+- The interim final rule released on April 2, 2020 regarding the implementation of the PPP (the "First Interim Final Rule"). - The supplemental interim final rule released on April 3, 2020 regarding the impact of the SBA's affiliation rules on PPP eligibility (the "Second Interim Final Rule"). - The supplemental interim final rule released on April 14, 2020 (the "Third Interim Final Rule"). - The supplemental interim final rule released on April 23, 2020 as a result of the New PPP Funds (the "Fourth Interim Final Rule"). - Treasury's Frequently Asked Questions Memorandum, updated as of April 26, 2020 (the "Treasury FAQ"), which provides additional guidance to address borrower and lender questions concerning the PPP.